robert-alfwar/markdown-cv/index.md

 title: Robert Westin's CV
 ---
 # Robert Westin
-Software Developer, Consultant, Educator based in Stockholm.
+Devloper, DevOps Expert, Educator based in Stockholm.

 <div id="webaddress">
 <a href="mailto:robert.westin@alfwar.se">robert.westin@alfwar.se</a>
 | <a href="https://www.linkedin.com/in/robert-westin">My linkedin page</a>
 </div>

 ## Summary

-I have a passion for systemic thinking in software development, with a specialization in Agile methodologies and a holistic DevOps approach.
-My consultancy in Stockholm, focuses on system design and efficient developer experiences, while my role as an educator at "Yrkeshögskolan" allows me to impart essential skills in programming, automation, CI & CD, and cloud technologies to aspiring IT professionals.
-My journey is about understanding intricate systems and the people behind the technology, continuously striving to enhance learning and improvement in both realms.
+I am currently focused on helping companies navigate the AI transformation.
+With a strong DevOps background, I’m a generalist at heart, navigating maintainability, agility, quality, security, AI-driven development, automation, and modern engineering practices.
+My goal is to ensure that AI integration is both scalable and practical, aligning with existing systems and engineering cultures to drive real impact.

 ## Experience

-`Nov 2021 - Present`
-__Lead Developer__, *SONIQ*, Stockholm
-- Addressed stimulating problems in a dynamic startup environment, focusing on innovative system design with NoSQL and serverless architectures.
-- Managed multiple AWS accounts and led offshore developers, providing mentorship to elevate team skills and ensure quality.

  `Aug 2017 - Present`
 __Founder__, *Alfwar Data*, Stockholm
 - **Backend Development**:
-    - Operated as a NodeJS backend developer in an AWS serverless architecture, and developed a NodeJs express-based service that consumes APIs, accessible via OpenAPI/Swagger.
+    - Multiple NodeJS backend developer projects, both standalone and in AWS serverless architecture, utilizing frameworks such as OpenAPI, ElasticSearch, and ExpressJS.

 - **Cloud Technologies and DevOps**:
+    - Designing & implementing cloud services in AWS and Azure
-    - Managed AWS services such as Lambda, IoT, ElasticSearch, DynamoDB, and CloudFormation.
-Also worked with tools like Jenkins, Docker, and Cloudwatch to improve automation and tool support for agile teams.
+    - Managed AWS services such as Lambda, IoT, ElasticSearch, DynamoDB, and CloudFormation
+    - Utilized tools like Jenkins, GitHub, Docker, Cloudwatch, Terraform, to improve automation and tool support for agile teams.

+- **Platform Engineering**:
+    - On-prem Kubernetes and platform engineering with an emphasis on SRE, monitoring, and Infrastructure as Code (IaC)
+    - Managed PKI (Public Key Infrastructure) solutions
+    - Ensured compliance with ISO 27001 standards and other regulatory requirements.

 - **Quality Management and Testing**:
     - Served as a Developer / Quality Manager focused on testing and automation frameworks on an IoT platform hosted on AWS.
+    - Responsible for overseeing and improving development processes, ensuring compliance
+    - Managed release processes, ensuring smooth and timely deployments.
+    - Developed and maintained custom test frameworks to enhance testing.

 - **Educational Contributions**:
-    - Served as an educator in programming, automation, CI & CD, and cloud technologies at Nackademin and Yrkeshögskolan, focusing on imparting essential skills and knowledge to students.
+    - Served as an educator in programming, automation, security, agile development, CI & CD, and cloud technologies at Nackademin, focusing on imparting essential skills and knowledge to students.

+`Nov 2021 - Oct 2023` *part time*
+__Lead Cloud Developer__, *SONIQ*, Stockholm
+- Addressed stimulating problems in a dynamic startup environment, focusing on innovative system design with NoSQL and serverless architectures.
+- Managed multiple AWS accounts and led offshore developers, providing mentorship to elevate team skills and ensure quality.

 `Aug 2015 - Sep 2017`
 __Infrastructure Dev Team / SDET__, *LeoVegas*, Stockholm